Professor of Operations Management

 TCU Box 298530

 Dr. Tyson R. Browning is an internationally recognized researcher, educator, and consultant.
-He is a full Professor of Operations Management in the Neeley School of Business at Texas Christian University, where he conducts research on managing complex projects (integrating managerial and engineering perspectives) and teaches graduate courses on project management, operations management, risk management, and process improvement.
+He is a full Professor of Operations Management in the Neeley School of Business at Texas Christian University, where he conducts research on managing complex projects (integrating managerial and engineering perspectives) and teaches MBA courses on project management, operations management, risk management, and process improvement.
 A sought-after speaker, he has trained and advised several organizations, including BNSF Railway, General Motors, Lockheed Martin, Northrop Grumman, Seagate, Siemens, Southern California Edison, and the U.S. Navy.
+He has also served as an expert witness in legal proceedings.

-Prior to joining TCU in 2003, he worked for Lockheed Martin Aeronautics Company as the technical lead and chief integrator for enterprise processes, and for the Lean Aerospace Initiative at the Massachusetts Institute of Technology (MIT), conducting on-site research at Boeing, Chrysler, General Electric, Lockheed Martin, McDonnell Douglas, Sundstrand, and Texas Instruments.
-He has also worked for Honeywell Space Systems and Los Alamos National Laboratory.
+Prior to joining TCU in 2003, he worked for Lockheed Martin, the Lean Aerospace Initiative at the Massachusetts Institute of Technology (MIT), Honeywell Space Systems, and Los Alamos National Laboratory.
 He earned a B.S. in Engineering Physics from Abilene Christian University before two Master’s degrees and a Ph.D. from MIT.

-Having previously served as a Department or Associate Editor for three journals, he is taking on the role of co-Editor-in-Chief of the Journal of Operations Management (starting January 1, 2018).
-He also serves on the Editorial Review or Advisory Boards for three other journals.
-He is a member of the Decision Sciences Institute, the Institute for Operations Research and the Management Sciences (INFORMS), the International Council on Systems Engineering (INCOSE), and the Production and Operations Management Society (POMS).
+Having previously served as a Department or Associate Editor for three journals, he is currently co-Editor-in-Chief of the Journal of Operations Management.
+He is a member of several professional societies: Academy of Management, Association for Supply Chain Management, Decision Sciences Institute, Institute for Operations Research and the Management Sciences, International Council on Systems Engineering, Production and Operations Management Society, and Project Management Institute.